atingupta2005/kubernetes-java-projects/README.md

 kubectl get all
 rm -rf deployment.yaml
 wget https://raw.githubusercontent.com/atingupta2005/02-todo-web-application-h2/master/backup/deployment.yaml

+#Using ImagePullPolicy we can change our release on Kubernetes
 #-----Make sure to change ImagePullPolicy to Always and image tag to latest
 vim deployment.yaml
 kubectl apply -f deployment.yaml